PlainsightAI/legacy-docs/rules.md

 #### exit_landmark

 Description:
-	This is a predicate that allows you to evaluate whether or not a device exited a landmark that it was previously inside of.
+	This predicate allows you to evaluate whether or not a device exited a landmark that it was previously inside of.
 To specify multiple landmarks, you can join together multiple predicates with an operator.

 Fields:
 * type - "exit landmark"